Near Walpole in Cheshire County, New Hampshire — The American Northeast (New England)

 Erected by The Abigail Stearns Chapter, Daughters of the American Revolution.

 Location.
 43° 6.911′ N, 72° 25.677′ W. Marker is near Walpole, New Hampshire, in Cheshire County.
-Marker is on New Hampshire Route 12 0.9 miles north of Upper Walpole Road, on the right when traveling north.
+Memorial is on New Hampshire Route 12 0.9 miles north of Upper Walpole Road, on the right when traveling north.
+Marker is located along Route 12 between Walpole, NH, and the Bellows Falls, VT, area when traveling north.
 Touch for map.
-Marker is located along Route 12 between Walpole, NH, and the Bellows Falls, VT, area when traveling north.
 Marker is in this post office area: Walpole NH 03608, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2013, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 654 times since then and 160 times this year.
+It was originally submitted on June 26, 2013, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 877 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on June 26, 2013, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.